vtrevino/ogmapper/README.md

 - Download

 # Compilation
+If one of the above binaries runs in your system, I recommend using it if they do not cause problems.
+Still, if you prefer to built it yourself, two components need compilation, the WFA library and ogMapper.
+Once WFA library has been built, we may proceed to compile ogMapper.

+## Compiling WFA
 ogMapper uses the WFA2 library to perform alignment operations when needed.
 I provide the latest version used to compile the above binaries.
-Users may opt to download the lastest WFA version from https://github.com/smarco/WFA2-lib.
-You may follow the WFA2 instructions or follow the steps below as a guide.
-The idea is to build a library file suitable for ogMapper (libwfacpp.a) that is needed in the /lib folder to be able to compile ogMapper.
+Users may opt to download the latest WFA version from https://github.com/smarco/WFA2-lib.
+You may follow the original WFA2 instructions or follow the steps below as a guide.
+The goal is to build a library file suitable for ogMapper (libwfacpp.a) that needs to be placed in the /lib folder to be able to compile ogMapper.

-Once WFA library is ok.
-We may proceed to compile ogMapper.

 ### Compiling WFA2 from .zip
 Ok